 What comes next falls on you.

-There was something I found very overwhelming every time I walked into the sanctuary when the lights were off and no one else was around.
-It just seemed to have a sense of reverence and I imagine that was how the temple priests felt whenever they walked into the holy of holies.
-It felt like God was there, close, in ways that it never did when other people were around.
-I would often go in there to pray because it was one of the few places that I felt that I could really touch the face of God.
+I always enjoyed going into the sanctuary when the lights were off and no one else was around.
+It just seemed to have a sense of overwhelming reverence that would settle over me, and I imagined that was how the temple priests felt whenever they walked into the holy of holies.
+It felt like God was there, close and intimate, in ways that it never seemed to when other people were there.
+I would often go in there to pray because it was one of the few places that I felt that I could really turn off my brain and touch the face of God.

-I’m just so scared, Father.
+I’m just so scared, Lord.
 I feel so lost.

 Why do I think that way?
 I shouldn’t be thinking that way.
 I can’t think that way.
 Mary was right.
 Thank you so much for her.
 I’m sorry, I’m so sorry… Gah!
 What’s wrong with me?!

-Why did You send me here?
+Why am I here?
 What do You want from me?
 Nothing I do is what I need to be doing!
 Is there something more for me?
-Is it wrong now to ask for more?
+Is it wrong to ask for more?
 I know there is something more than this.
 I just don’t know what it is.
 What is it?
 Please… PLEASE… help me.

-Suddenly that sense of unease and malice from earlier seemed to return one thousandfold, swirling around me, sucking the wind from my lungs; all my senses screamed in unison for me to run, to not stop running.
-I panicked and opened my eyes.
-Before me, sitting in the pastor’s chair on top of the stage and staring down at me with gleaming eyes and an icy smile, was the dark stranger from the back of the congregation.
+Suddenly, that sense of unease and malice from earlier returned a thousand-fold, swirling around me, sucking the wind from my lungs; all my senses screamed in unison for me to run and to not stop.
+I panicked and opened my eyes, my breathing suddenly heavy.
+Before me, sitting in the pastor’s chair on top of the stage and staring down at me with gleaming eyes and an icy smile, was the dark stranger from the service.

 I jumped up from the altar, fighting the feeling of dread that had my stomach in an iron grip.
-Briefly I wondered how much of my display he’d witnessed.
-“Uh, sir – I’m sorry, but the church is closed right now,” I stammered, “I’m going to have to ask you to leave.
-If you’d like to speak with the pastor, he’ll be here in his office tomorrow at noon.”
+Briefly, I wondered how much of my display he’d witnessed.
+“Uh, sir – I’m sorry, but the church is closed right now.”
+My voice sounded shaky and weak to my own ears as I continued, “I’m going to have to ask you to leave.
+If you’d like to speak with the pastor, he’ll be here in his office tomorrow at noon…ish.”

-The man chuckled slightly as he stood up from the chair and started to walk towards me.
-“I’m not here to see the pastor, boy.
+The man chuckled as he stood up from the chair and started to stroll towards me.
+“I’m not here to see the false shepherd, boy.
 I’m here to see you.”

 The man was closer now and the feeling in my gut grew worse.
 It took all that I had just to stand my ground as the man approached.
-I tried to keep the nervousness from my voice.
+I tried to keep the nervousness from my voice, but it was a futile effort.
 “Oh, really?
-What is it that you think I can help you with?”
+Why is that?”

 With a suddenness that defied all logic, I found myself flying backwards through the air.
 I slammed into a pew, which flipped over from the impact and spilled me to the floor.
 Groaning as I wiped blood away from my lips, I tried to sit up.
 My head felt as though I had been hit with a sledgehammer.

-I could hear the man chuckle as he slowly stepped down from the stage and approached.
-My eyes couldn’t seem to focus and my head was swimming.
-When his blurry profile came within view he threw his head back, conjuring a cackle that would have given Dr. Frankenstein a chill.
+I could hear the man chuckle again as he slowly approached.
+My eyes couldn’t seem to focus, and my head was swimming.
+When his blurry profile came within view, he threw his head back, conjuring a cackle that would have given the Joker a chill.
 I felt the blood in my veins freeze.
 “Stand up, Chosen!
 Fight!
 I’ve been looking forward to this for a long while, so don’t ruin it for me by acting the coward.”